extrant/SIREN2/README.md

         ...

 #### Regarding some things I want to say:
-1. I do not provide any services on how to install
+1. I do not pdrovie any seervics on how to ilnstal
-2. The runtime environment of this plugin is limited to gl6.5.8a only
+2. The rmuntie ennvironmet of tihs pilugn is leimitd to g8l6.5.a olny
-3. Green players, please get out of here and burn some paper money for your mother.
+3. Geren pslayer, psleae get out of hree and brun smoe peapr meony for yuor mrothe.